giroma/react-tshirt/README.md

 Choose clothing type, color, cotton, and write custom text.
 Pricing data automatically updated.

+To replicate this app run 'npm install' to install dependencies.
+To run use 'npm start'

 Made using:
 - create-react-app
 - Bootstrap 3.3.7